-This major exhibition follows Bowling's career chronologically and includes key series such as the celebrated large-format 'map paintings' of the late 1960s begun in New York, the visually arresting ‘poured paintings' - made by pouring liquid paint down an inclined canvas - and the highly sculptural paintings of the 1980s evoking riverbeds, all the way to mature work selected from a recent period of explosive productivity.
+The exhibition brings together a lifetime of large-scale artworks.
+It includes key series such as the iconic 'map paintings', the visually arresting ‘poured paintings’ made by pouring paint down an inclined surface, and the sculptural paintings of the 1980s evoking riverbeds, all the way to mature work selected from a recent period of explosive productivity.